haproxy/haproxy/doc/lua-api/index.rst

   * **txn** (*class TXN*): this is a TXN object used for manipulating the current request or TCP stream.

-  Here, an exemple of action registration. the action juste send à 'Hello world' in the logs.
+  Here, an exemple of action registration. the action juste send an 'Hello world' in the logs.

 .. code-block:: lua